Explore our Dual-Degree Programs

 Today's lawyers practice in an environment of increasing complexity.
 Many specialty areas-including health care, domestic matters, business, and the environment-operate at the intersection of law and other disciplines, calling for specialized knowledge and training.
-To prepare students for the challenges of this kind of legal work, the University of Maryland Carey School of Law offers several dual-degree programs in partnership with other leading academic institutions in the region.
+To prepare you for the challenges of this kind of legal work, we offer several dual-degree programs in partnership with other leading academic institutions in the region.

 Dual-degree students must receive both degrees at the same time in order to be listed as dual-degree recipients in the graduation program.
-While the School of Law will count up to 9 credits of non-law graduate work toward the JD, whether or not the student is in a dual-degree program, the other school may not be able to count law school credits toward the other degree if the degrees are not awarded at the same time.
+While Maryland Carey Law will count up to 9 credits of non-law graduate work toward the JD, whether or not the student is in a dual-degree program, the other school may not be able to count law school credits toward the other degree if the degrees are not awarded at the same time.

 In addition to the following, other dual-degree programs may be developed for students who request them.

 The Master of Arts in Criminal Justice program prepares students for research, teaching, and professional employment in the operational agencies in the field of criminal justice.
 It is offered through the Institute of Criminal Justice and Criminology at the University of Maryland, College Park.
 For more information, call (301) 405-6838 or visit http://www.ccjs.umd.edu/.